gluonhq/gluonfx-maven-plugin/README.md

 It will create a distributable native application.

+#### `client:package`

+Create a package of the executable in the target platform.

+Run:

+    mvn client:package

+For instance, on iOS, this can be used to create an IPA.

 ## Requirements

 At this moment the plugin is in beta, and supports Linux, Mac OS X and iOS platforms for now.